 A diet rich in fiber has many health benefits.
 It is one of the best ways to prevent cancer.
-Studies have shown that fiber reduces the risk of breast cancer, especially for woman consuming upwards of 30 grams a day.
-It also prevents colon cancer.
-Fiber can also cut cholesterol, lower blood sugar, prevent or reduce the risk of diabetes, and control weight gain.
+Studies have shown that this nutrient reduces the risk of breast cancer, especially for woman consuming upwards of 30 grams a day.
+It also prevents colon cancer, cuts cholesterol, lowers blood sugar, prevents or reduces the risk of diabetes, and controls weight gain.
 Fiber increases large intestine function and keeps the muscles of the large intestine strong.
 It speeds up the transit time of food and increases the size of your stool so you don’t feel constipated or suffer from diarrhea.
-Fiber is only found in foods that comes from plants.
+It is commonly found in foods that come from plants.

 Types of fiber

-The foods below contain high fiber amounts and should always be incorporated into your diet.
+The foods below contain this nutrient in high amounts and should always be incorporated into your diet.